MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 In Confluence On-premises, security permissions for users and groups are defined using space permissions and page restrictions.
 Confluence On-premises connector applies *effective permissions* provided by [content restrictions API](https://docs.atlassian.com/ConfluenceServer/rest/7.15.0/#api/content/{id}/restriction).

-If you choose **Only people with access to this data source**, you need to further choose whether your Confluence site has Microsoft Entra ID provisioned users or Non-AAD users.
+If you choose **Only people with access to this data source**, you need to further choose whether your Confluence site has Microsoft Entra ID provisioned users or non-AAD users.

 To identify which option is suitable for your organization:

 1. Choose the **Microsoft Entra ID** option if the email ID of Confluence users is **same** as the UserPrincipalName (UPN) of users in Microsoft Entra ID.
-2. Choose the **Non-AAD** option if the email ID of Confluence users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.
+2. Choose the **non-AAD** option if the email ID of Confluence users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.

    >[!NOTE]
    >